-- 1. Develop written procedures for new course and program submission and approval.
-The Senate is to approve processes and procedures. - 2.
-Act as a resources to the Student Success Standards Committee on issues related to curriculum, such as changes in graduation or general education requirements. - Review and make recommendation on proposed new courses and new programs and on course and program revisions.
-Recommend additions, deletions, and/or changes in course outlines for new and established courses. - 4.
-Classify courses into appropriate disciplines and indicate which are transferable.
-The committee will determine if a course is classified as General Education and into which category it should be placed. - 5.
-Review and make recommendations on proposed course deletions and inactive status. - 6.
-Make recommendations concerning course and program changes to the Academic Senate and the NVC Board of Trustees for approval.
+- 1. Develop written procedures and deadlines for all credit and noncredit curriculum submission and approval. - 2.
+Review and make recommendation on new course and new program proposals and on and on course and program revisions.
+Ensure that all additions and/or changes in course outlines and program outlines comply with curriculum regulations and development criteria. - 3.
+Make recommendations to the Academic Senate on issues related to curriculum, such as changes in graduation or general education requirements.
+The committee will determine if a course is classified as general education for the associate degree and into which category it should be placed. - 4.
+Classify courses into appropriate disciplines and support submission of courses for transfer articulation. - 5.
+Review and make recommendations on proposed course and program deletions and inactive status. - 6.
+Vote whether or not to recommend course or program additions, deletions, or changes to to the Academic Senate (which recommends to the NVC Board of Trustees for approval).